Perfect orderings on Bratteli diagrams II: general Bratteli diagrams: Abstract

 \section{Abstract}

-We continue our study of orderings on Bratteli diagrams started in \cite{bky}, where Bratteli diagrams of finite rank were considered.
-We extend the notions of languages, permutations (called correspondences in this paper), skeletons and associated graphs to the case of general Bratteli diagrams, and show their relevance to the study of {\em perfect orderings} - those that support Vershik maps; in particular, perfect orderings with several extremal paths.
-A perfect ordering comes equipped with a skeleton and a correspondence, and conversely, given a skeleton and correspondence, we describe explicitly how to construct perfect orderings, by showing that paths in the associated directed graphs determine the language of the order.
-We describe an explicit algorithmic method to create perfect orderings on Bratteli diagrams based on the study of certain relations between the entries of the diagram's incidence matrices and properties of the associated graphs, with the latter relations characterizing diagrams which support perfect orderings.
-Also, we apply the notions of skeletons and associated graphs, to give a new combinatorial proof of the fact that diagrams supporting perfect orderings with $k$ maximal paths have a copy of $\Z^{k-1}$ contained in their infinitesimal subgroup.
+We call an order $\om$ on a Bratteli diagram $B$ {\em perfect} if its Vershik map is a homeomorphism.
+In this paper we study the set of orders on a diagram and find necessary and sufficient conditions for an order to be perfect, in particular when the order has several extremal paths.
+This work generalizes previous results, obtained for finite rank Bratteli diagrams.
+We describe an explicit procedure to create perfect orderings on Bratteli diagrams based on the study of certain relations between the entries of the diagram's incidence matrices and properties of the associated graphs, with the latter relations characterizing diagrams which support perfect orderings.
+Also, we apply our theory to give a new combinatorial proof of the fact that the dimension group of a diagram supporting perfect orderings with $k$ maximal paths has a copy of $\Z^{k-1}$ contained in their infinitesimal subgroup.
 Under certain conditions, we show that a similar result holds if the diagram supports countably many maximal paths.
 Our results are illustrated by numerous examples.